· 10 min read

-Editors note: This article was originally written by the brilliant minds at Voodoo.
-They’ve agreed to share the story with us here, but if you want to see the original, head over to their blog.
+Editor’s note: This article was originally written by the brilliant minds at Voodoo.
+They’ve agreed to share the story with us here, but head over to their blog if you want to see the original.

 Run of Life is the brand new hit game developed by Tarek Mongy, a solo-dev based in Cairo.
 Transforming the popular stacking trend into a super relatable concept, the team hit over 20 million views on TikTok, generating a huge number of organic installs even before the game was officially launched.
 We sat down with Tarek and Jill, Publishing Manager at Voodoo, to take a closer look at the game as well as their tips on how to come up with viral and mass-market ideas for your next prototype.

 Your ideation process is key to creating hot prototypes.
 The more you prototype, the more chances you have of creating a hit, but it can be tricky to come up with brand new ideas in the hyper-casual space.
 Innovation drives successful ideation, and original ideas will help your game stand out from the crowd and make it to the top charts.
 Coming up with highly marketable and original ideas is largely dependent on trends – studios often look at what’s hot on the internet and social media right now as a way to find inspiration.
 We really focus on this at Voodoo, providing you with the latest insights when it comes to trends and virality to help you ideate in the right direction.